brevzin/brevzin.github.io/_posts/2024-09-30-annotations.md

 ```
 {: .line-numbers }

-In a way, we're still generating code — templates are kind of a form of code generation in C++.
+In a way, we're still generating code — templates are essentially a form of code generation in C++.
 But it's interesting that here we're achieving the same end with a very different mechanism.

 Note also that this is the _complete_ implementation.
 It is not a lot of code.